Helmets for Many Activities

 Skaters have other safety equipment needs, including wrist braces and knee pads.
 For more on skating injuries, The IISA has put up an impressive page of skating injury statistics.
 The IISA has a page on helmet laws for skating.
 And you may want to check out this medical journal article: Risk Factors for Injuries from in-Line Skating and the Effectiveness of Safety Gear

 There was increased interest in skateboard helmets following the Fall 2005 death of a professional skateboarder during a demo, when he crashed and his helmet came off before the impact (probably from an unfastened strap).
 Skateboarding requires a multi-impact helmet.
 Bicycle/rollerblade helmets are single-impact helmets.
 They are not designed for trick skating, freeform skating, half-pipe skating, hot dogging, roller hockey and other radical skating styles where falls are frequent and a multi-impact helmet is required.
 For those sports and for skateboard use we would recommend looking for a helmet that meets the ASTM F-1492 standard and is dual certified to the CPSC bicycle helmet standard.
 In 2006 the Consumer Product Safety Commission issued a recommendation that bicycle helmets are fine for skating.
 The ASTM skateboard helmet standard, F-1492, tests helmets with three hits on the same spot, so it is designed for the falls a skateboarder expects.
 There is no US law requiring a skateboard helmet to meet any standard whatsoever--that's up to the manufacturer.
 Consumer Reports found in 2002 that some helmets actually labeled and advertised for skate meet the CPSC bike helmet standard but may not meet the multi-impact skateboard standard.
 In fact, when we go looking for skate helmets at major retailers what we find are bike helmets made of crushable, single impact EPS foam that meet the CPSC standard, with very few labeled as meeting ASTM F-1492 although they may have skaters and skateboards on the box.
 We recommend that you look for the sticker that says ASTM F-1492 for a skateboard or trick skating helmet.
 For helmets meeting both the ASTM F-1492 standard and the CPSC bike helmet standard, see our page on dual certified helmets.
 In the spring of 2003 the Consumer Product Safety Commission published an interesting article about skateboard injuries.
 They recommended wrist guards and helmets.
 There is one possible source for very low cost skateboard helmets in the Ian Tilmann Foundation with their Helmet For a Promise Program.
 If you promise to wear a helmet, they will send you one for a $7 shipping fee.
 If you live in Tampa, Florida you can pick up your helmet at a skate park there for free.
 In mid-2009 the foundation site says they have given out about 1600 helmets so far.
+Downhill skateboarding on mountain roads has become a sport more recently.
+The helmets used vary a lot in impact protection.
+There is more info on that sport on the Skate Safe site, where they emphasize not crashing as well as wearing safe gear.

 There are several manufacturers out there with specialized Skydiving helmets, easily found with a Web search.
 Skydivers are generally looking for a warmer helmet than most sports, a camera mount and a close fit to keep the helmet from vibrating.
 There are military specifications for parachuting helmets, and a European standard as well.
 Unless the manufacturer meets one of those standards you don't know how the helmet will perform in a ground impact.